okeeffed/cheat-sheets/Drupal/Drupal-8-Theming.md

 For example, if you wanted to use a different template to display nodes for users who are logged in to your site you might add a theme hook suggestion via your theme that makes it so the template node--authenticated.html.twig is added to the list, and thus used, for all logged in users.

 ## THEME.theme proprocessing

+Preprocess functions allow Drupal themes to manipulate the variables that are used in Twig template files by using PHP functions to preprocess data before it is exposed to each template.
+All of the dynamic content available to theme developers within a Twig template file is exposed through a preprocess function.
+Understanding how preprocess functions work, and the role they play, is important for both module developers and theme developers.